will-moss/isaiah/README.md

 If you encounter any issue during this process, please feel free to tweak the install script or reach out by opening an issue.

+## Multi-node deployment

+Using Isaiah, you can manage multiple nodes with their own distinct Docker resources from a single dashboard.

+Before delving into that part, please get familiar with the general information below.

+### General information

+You may find these information useful during your setup and reading :
+- Isaiah distinguishes two types of nodes : `Master` and `Agent`.
+- The word `node` refers to any machine (virtual or not) holding Docker resources.
+- The `Master` node has three responsabilities :
+  - Serving the web interface.
+  - Managing the Docker resources inside the environment on which it is already installed.
+  - Acting as a central proxy between the client (you) and the remote Agent nodes.
+- The `Master` node has the following characteristics :
+  - There should be only one Master node in a multi-node deployment.
+  - The Master node should be the only part of your deployment that is publicly exposed on the network.
+- The `Agent` nodes have the following characteristics :
+  - They are headless instances of Isaiah, and they can't exist without a Master node.
+  - As with the Master node, they have their own authentication if you don't disable it explicitly.
+  - On startup, they perform registration with their Master node using as a Websocket client
+  - For as long as the Master node is alive, a Websocket connection remains established between them.
+  - The Agent node should never be publicly exposed on the network.
+  - The Agent node never communicates with the client (you).
+Everything remains between the nodes.
+  - There is no limit to how many Agent nodes can connect to a Master node.

+In other words, one `Master` acts as a `Proxy` between the `Client` and the `Agents`.<br />
+For example, when a `Client` wants to stop a Docker container inside an `Agent`, the `Client` first requests it from `Master`.
+Then, `Master` forwards it to the designated `Agent`.
+When the `Agent` has finished, they reply to `Master`, and `Master` forwards that response to the initial `Client`.

+Schematically, it looks like this :
+- Client ------------> Master : Stop container C-123 on Agent AG-777
+- Master ------------> Agent  : Stop container C-123
+- Agent  ------------> Master : Container C-123 was stopped
+- Master ------------> Client : Container C-123 was stopped on Agent AG-777

+Now that we understand how everything works, let's see how to set up a multi-node deployment.

+### Setup

+First, please ensure the following :
+- Your `Master` node is running, exposed on the network, and available in your web browser
+- Your `Agent` node has Isaiah installed and configured with the following settings :
+  - `SERVER_ROLE` equal to `Agent`
+  - `MASTER_HOST` configured to reach the `Master` node
+  - `MASTER_SECRET` equal to the `AUTHENTICATION_SECRET` setting on the `Master` node, or empty when authentication is disabled
+  - `AGENT_NAME` equal to a unique string of your choice

+Then, launch Isaiah on each `Agent` node, and you should see logs indicating whether connection with `Master` was established.
+Eventually, you will see `Master` or `The name of your agent` in the lower right corner of your screen as agents register.

+If encounter any issue, please read the [Troubleshoot](#troubleshoot) section.

+You're done!

 ## Configuration

 To run Isaiah, you will need to set the following environment variables in a `.env` file located next to your executable :